ChilliCream/hotchocolate-docs/docs/extending-types.md

 Types are created in three phases:

-Create Instance The initializer creates the type instance and the type definition.
-The type definition contains all information to create and initialize a type.
-After this step the type instance exists and is associated with a native .net type.
-The native .net type can be object but can also be something more specific.
-In this phase the type will also report all of its dependencies to the schema builder.

 Complete Name After all types are created the names of the types will be completed.